atepoorthuis/02526-idv-2020/src/routes/weeks/week3/week3.md

 <body>
 ```

-Just like we have seen earlier with CSS, we can also refer to an external JS file.
-This can be hosted on a different server (such as Google's fonts) or within our own project folder.
+Just like we have seen earlier with CSS, we can also refer to an external file that contains our JavaScript instructions.
+Such a file can be hosted on a different server (such as we saw with Google's fonts) or within our own project folder.
 This can be quite handy to keep things organized and separated.
 We will adopt this practice here as well, and create a separate file called `index.js`.
 We can include and execute any code contained in this file by referring to it from our HTML file like so:

 ```html
 <body>